KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: MW _mes_ [p] _mesen_ [sing.]
 BRET: MBret. _mes_, MoBret. _mes_ [coll.]
 CO: Co. _mesen_
-ETYM: I find it difficult to accept the usual connection to PIE \*med­ "measure" (IEW 705f.).
+ETYM: I find it difficult to accept the usual connection to PIE \*med­- "measure" (IEW 705f.).
 Go. _mats_, OE _mete_ "food" would fit semantically, but these words are plausibly derived from \*mh₂d- "be wet" (Gr. _madáō_, etc., cf. Orel 2003: 262); the primary meaning of PGerm. \*matiz would have been "soft, wet food" as opposed to "hard food".
 However, PCelt. \*messu- cannot be related to this root.
-It may have been borrowed from some non-IE language.
+It may have been borrowed from some non-IE language, although it is conceivable that it is derived from \*met-tu-, where \*met- is the root found in [\*met-o- "reap, cut"](#meto) (MW _medi_ etc.).
+If so, the original meaning would have been "that which is cut, reaped".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="messu-2">\*messu- "judgement" (n)</a>
 SEE: [\*med-o- "measure, judge"](#medo)